-Money from the ILF Scotland Transition Fund can be used to help you participate in activities that you may not have been able to take part in before that will help you to become independent and continue to spend time with other people.
+Money from the ILF Scotland Transition Fund can be used to help you participate in new activities.
+It might be things you’ve not been able to take part in previously.

 You can use the money for things like:

 - A device or piece of technology 🖥️,

 - To join a class 👨🏫,

 - Driving lessons (we do not normally fund vehicles) 🚗,